steamroller-airmash/airmash-server/improvements.md

 ### Protocol

 - Use [WebRCT](https://webrtc.org/) as a primary
   channel for communications.
+- Generate protocol bindings from JSON declaration

 ### Anti-Cheat